nsnam/ns-3-dev-git/src/energy/doc/energy.rst

 An energy source represents a power supply.
 In |ns3|, nodes can have one or more energy sources.
-Likewise, energy sources can be connected to multiple energy consuption models (Device energy models).
+Likewise, energy sources can be connected to multiple energy consumption models (Device energy models).
 Connecting an energy source to a device energy model implies that the corresponding device draws power from the source.
 When energy is completely drained from the energy source, it notifies to the device energy models on